Adwaith585/VentureVision-Pro/README.md

 [ ] PDF Analysis: Drag-and-drop Pitch Decks for instant critique.

 [ ] Visualizations: Auto-generate stock price charts and growth graphs.

-Built with ❤️ for Hack Imagine 2025 at Huddle Global.